Water Rates

 Shower, separate from bath, each $17.78

-Sprinkling charge of $0.36 per front foot shall be assessed each three-month billing period for lawn sprinkling and other outside uses for the Second and Third Years.
+Sprinkling charge of $0.36 per front foot shall be assessed each three-month billing period for lawn sprinkling and other outside uses.

 Swimming pool, pond or other pool having a capacity of more than 100 but less than 501 cubic feet-- $33.34